COLD WEATHER CAUTION!

 Safety tips for cold weather

-Naples, Fla. — According to the National Weather Service, overnight lows will dip into the 40’s F° next week.
+Naples, Fla. — According to the National Weather Service, overnight lows will dip into the 40’s F° and 30’s F° this weekend.
 The Florida Department of Health in Collier County (DOH-Collier) is reminding residents and visitors to stay safe this winter by taking precautions during cold weather.

 It is important to take safety precautions during cold weather to prevent hypothermia, or abnormally low body temperature.
 Hypothermia is caused by prolonged exposures to cold temperatures, usually below 40 F°; however, it can also occur at temperatures above 40 F° when a person becomes cold from rain, sweat, or submersion in cold water.
 Individuals who are more susceptible to hypothermia include older adults that have inadequate clothing, food, or heating, infants sleeping in cold bedrooms, people who remain outdoors for long periods of time, and individuals who use illicit drugs or drink alcohol.

 DOH-Collier recommends the following safety tips to stay healthy and safe during cold weather: